sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/assume-role-configuration.rst

 .. note:: **ecsTaskExecutionRole** is attached with a policy to access ECS resources.

-4. Now policy ''assume_role_bucket1'' needs to be attached to the ''EMR_EC2_DefaultRole'' role added for EMR resources, in order to access the above role while submitting the job on ''EMR Cluster or EMR Livy''.
+4. Now, the policy ''assume_role_bucket1'' needs to be attached to the ''EMR_EC2_DefaultRole'' role, added for EMR resources, so that it gets access to the above role while submitting the job on ''EMR Cluster or EMR Livy''.

 .. note:: Make sure to change ARN value to an exact value.